JinjiPang/STAT-bootstrap/README.md

-## Nonparametric bootstrap methods for interval estimation of the area under the ROC curve for correlated diagnostic test data
+## Nonparametric bootstrap methods for interval estimation of the area under the ROC curve for correlated diagnostic test data: application to whole-virus ELISA testing in swine

-This repository is a repository about the extended information for paper in Preventive Veterinary Medicine "Nonparametric bootstrap methods for interval estimation of the area under the ROC curve for correlated diagnostic test data".
+This repository is a repository about the extended information for paper in Frontiers Veterinary Science "Nonparametric bootstrap methods for interval estimation of the area under the ROC curve for correlated diagnostic test data: application to whole-virus ELISA testing in swine".
 It mainly contains code for `calc_ci` function which can calculate point estimate and confidence interval of AUC given a data, subject, specified formula, specified bootstrap method, specified bootstrap replicates, and specified confidence level .

 ----------------------------------------